Healing Part 2 – New Testament Confirmation

 remember that you were at that time separate from Christ, excluded from the commonwealth of Israel, and strangers to the covenants of promise, having no hope and without God in the world.
 Ephesians 2:12 (NASB)

-Adam passed down this sinful combination of spirit, soul, and body to all his descendants.
 The “old man” we all inherit at conception is naturally inclined toward evil.
 The essential element of the “old man” is the alienated spirit.
-It is the driving force behind sin.
+It is the driving force or generator behind sin.

-People who have never been born again (and have their spirits regenerated through the operation of the Holy Spirit) can only experience human life through the “old man.”
+People who have never been born again (the regeneration of the spirit) can only experience human life through the “old man.”

 The “old man” is incapable of being reformed or rehabilitated, because the core problem is an alienated spirit.
 It has to be put to death and replaced with what the Bible calls the “new man.”
 This is precisely what God did through Christ on the cross over 2000 years ago.